-To gain understanding of the possible risk related to human rights abuse within the supply chain, Atos Global Procurement has started a category/country risk mapping exercise of the whole of the Atos Group supply chain at Tier 1 supplier level.
-The outcome of the exercise will reveal a map of the risk carried in certain categories and countries, which will be addressed by an action plan based on the results.
-The action plan will include measures such as supplier education on human rights topics and further supplier Corporate Social Responsibility (CSR) assessments.
+To gain understanding of the possible high-risk areas related to human rights abuse within the supply chain, in 2020 Atos Global Procurement has completed a category and country risk mapping exercise of the Atos Group supply chain at Tier 1 supplier level.
+The outcome of the exercise revealed a map of the human rights risk carried in certain categories and countries, which we are addressing based on the results.